bijoutrouvaille/LimeSDRExample/readme.md

 # Lime USB example

 Demonstrates sending and receiving using SoapySDR.
+Currently does _not_ work.

 ## Requirements